-- i.
-If at the initial review stage, a decision has been made not to refer to police and/or children's social care, the DSL will conduct a further review to establish the facts and assess the risks. - ii.
-They will hold interviews with the pupils involved (if appropriate). - iii.
-If at any point in the process there is a concern that a pupil has been harmed or is at risk of harm, a referral will be made to children's social care and/or the police immediately.
+- 21.3.1 If at the initial review stage, a decision has been made not to refer to police and/or children's social care, the DSL will conduct a further review to establish the facts and assess the risks. - 21.3.2 They will hold interviews with the pupils involved (if appropriate). - 21.3.3 If at any point in the process there is a concern that a pupil has been harmed or is at risk of harm, a referral will be made to children's social care and/or the police immediately.

-21.4.
-Informing parent/carers
+21.4 Informing parent/carers

-i.
-The DSL will inform parent/carers at an early stage and keep them involved in the process unless there is a good reason to believe that involving them would put the pupil at risk of harm.
+21.4.1 The DSL will inform parent/carers at an early stage and keep them involved in the process unless there is a good reason to believe that involving them would put the pupil at risk of harm.

-21.5.
-Referring to the police
+21.5 Referring to the police

-i.
-If it is necessary to refer an incident to the police, this will be done via calling 101.
+21.5.1 If it is necessary to refer an incident to the police, this will be done via calling 101.

-21.6.
-Recording incidents
+21.6 Recording incidents

-i.
-All sexting incidents and the decisions made in responding to them will be recorded via our electronic safeguarding system.
+21.6.1 All sexting incidents and the decisions made in responding to them will be recorded via our electronic safeguarding system.

-21.7.
-Curriculum Coverage
+21.7 Curriculum Coverage

-- i.
-Pupils are taught about the issues surrounding sexting as part of our Jigsaw PSHE curriculum and equals curriculum in ICT and Life skills lessons.
-The curriculum is adapted to meet the learning and level of understanding needs of our pupils. - ii.
-School will also involve the schools police intervention officer to deliver workshops around the law and sexting to individual groups where appropriate and necessary. - iii.
-The curriculum covers the following in relation to the sharing of nudes and semi-nudes: - a.
+- 21.7.1 Pupils are taught about the issues surrounding sexting as part of our Jigsaw PSHE curriculum and equals curriculum in ICT and Life skills lessons.
+The curriculum is adapted to meet the learning and level of understanding needs of our pupils. - 21.7.2 School will also involve the schools police intervention officer to deliver workshops around the law and sexting to individual groups where appropriate and necessary. - 21.7.3 The curriculum covers the following in relation to the sharing of nudes and semi-nudes: - a.
 What it is - b.
 How it is most likely to be encountered - c.
 The consequences of requesting, forwarding, or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment. - d.
 Issues of legality - e.
 The risk of damage to people's feelings and reputation - f.
 Pupils also learn the strategies and skills needed to manage: - i.
 Specific requests or pressure to provide (or forward) such images. - ii.
-The receipt of such images - iv.
-This policy on sexting is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.
+The receipt of such images - 21.7.4 This policy on sexting is also shared with pupils so they are aware of the processes the school will follow in the event of an incident. - v.
+Teaching follows best practice in delivering safe and effective education, including: